 A Moon Tree is flourishing in eastern Ohio near Steubenville.
-The sycamore (platanus occidentalis) was planted in Friendship Park in Jefferson County, Ohio, located between the towns of Smithfield and Bloomingdale.
+The sycamore (Platanus occidentalis) was planted in Friendship Park in Jefferson County, Ohio, located between the towns of Smithfield and Bloomingdale.
 The tree was dedicated in a ceremony on July 29, 1976 (the county's anniversary) and moved to a nursery for the winter.
 It was brought back to the park the next spring and planted next to the No. 1 shelterhouse overlooking the lake.
-A picture of the tree can be seen above, as well as an article on the dedication ceremony from the Herald-Star newspaper.
+Initially it was planted in a cage to protect it from deer.
+Much later a split rail fence was erected around the tree.
+Above are pictures of the tree from circa 2002 (left) and November 2022 (right), as well as an article on the dedication ceremony from the Herald-Star newspaper.
 The full text of the article is reproduced below.
+The tree is healthy as of November 2022, with a base circumference of 65 inches.
+Below are pictures of the tree behind the #1 shelter (the tree is the first trunk visible on the left side of the photo) and the park sign pointing to the Moon Tree.

 Article reprinted courtesy of the Herald-Star, Steubenville, Ohio.